-With an increasing number of us taking videos via our mobile phones and tablets, the problems with those videos are also on the increase.
+With an increasing number of us taking videos via our mobile phones and tablets, those videos' problems are also on the increase.
 Many suffer from playback issues such as choppiness and jerky play.
 Luckily, specialist programs such as Recoverit are here to help make your videos smooth.

-VLC Media Player is a free, portable audio and video player app which supports Windows versions 10/8/7/ and even XP, Mac in both 32bit/64bit versions, Android, iOS and other platforms too.
+VLC Media Player is a free, portable audio and video player app that supports Windows versions 10/8/7/ and even XP, Mac in 32bit/64bit versions, Android, iOS, and other platforms.
 Its flexibility makes it the video playback App for many.
-If you are a user of the many Internet-based video sites, then you know how frustrating it can be when streaming video doesn't play correctly, and can appear to be 'VCL choppy’.
+If you are a user of the many Internet-based video sites, then you know how frustrating it can be when the streaming video doesn't play correctly and can appear to be 'VCL choppy.'

-When a video is described as being "choppy," it can mean a number of different reasons, including a stuttering frame rate, out-of-sync audio, VCL jerky playback, or even inconsistent stream speed.
+When a video is described as being "choppy," it can mean several different reasons, including a stuttering frame rate, out-of-sync audio, VCL jerky playback, or even inconsistent stream speed.
 An example of this is the often-seen YouTube black screen, where video refuses to play.
-When you see a black screen on YouTube, it's because the video failed to load for some reasons, and may be related to any of the issues above.
+When you see a black screen on YouTube, it's because the video failed to load for some reason and maybe related to any of the issues above.

-Some of most common representations of a choppy video are:
+Some of the most common representations of a choppy video are:

-Of these, inadequate system resources – the actual running systems of the computer, tablet, or phone – are insufficiently large enough to be able to deal with playing the video correctly.
+Of these, inadequate system resources – the actual running systems of the computer, tablet, or phone – are insufficiently large enough to deal with playing the video correctly.
 The next most seen reason is the use of an incorrect or inappropriate video player.

-The VCL media player can also suffer from choppy video playback, and while this can be real problem for viewers, there are several ways to address all of these issues causing choppy playback at once and help make your video viewing experience a lot smoother.
+The VCL media player can also suffer from choppy video playback.
+While this can be a real problem for viewers, there are several ways to address all of these issues causing choppy playback at once and making your video viewing experience a lot smoother.

-Luckily, fixing choppy video isn't too hard to do, if you follow a few simple steps, however, there is more than one way to do this, so let's look at the main ways of dealing with VCL choppy video.
+Luckily, fixing choppy videos isn't too hard to do if you follow a few simple steps.
+However, there is more than one way to do this, so let's look at VCL's choppy video's main ways.

-You can help prevent choppy video by freeing up system resources, helping your PC to run video in a more streamlined way.
+You can help prevent choppy videos by freeing up system resources, helping your PC run video in a more streamlined way.
 To do this, you need to:

 b) Open your computer's "Control Panel" and then click "Display."
-Select the "Settings" tab, click on "Advanced" and then click "Troubleshoot."
-Drag the hardware acceleration slider all the way to the left.
+Select the "Settings" tab, click on "Advanced," and then click "Troubleshoot."
+Drag the hardware acceleration slider to the left.
 This will reduce strain on your processor.

 d) Defragment by clicking "Start" and then select "Programs."
 Click "System Tools" and then "Disk Defragmenter."
 Running this will eliminate the fragmenting of files, which could be affecting your processor.